Texas Contractor License Exam Guide (2026)

 A focused 4-week study plan for the Texas exam

-Because contractors plan for 140-degree rooftop heat in Houston, expansive clay around Dallas, and desert wind in El Paso, this four-week outline targets what Texas field inspectors and your licensing board exam items actually test—not generic national prep.
+Because Contractors plan for extreme rooftop heat in Houston, expansive clay around Dallas, and desert wind in El Paso, this four-week outline targets what Texas field inspectors and your licensing board exam items actually test—not generic national prep.

 1. Week 1 — Map the exam.
 Pull your current candidate bulletin, list every reference, and confirm the modules you have to pass.
 Start a one-page error log.
-Spend extra time on: NEC 2023 and Texas amendments.
+Spend extra time on: NEC 2023 and Texas amendments for electrical paths.

 2. Week 2 — Code book navigation.
 Drill open-book lookups (or memorisation drills if your module is closed-book) until you can find any answer in under 60 seconds.
-Anchor practice around: International Mechanical and Fuel Gas Codes.
+Anchor practice around: International Mechanical and Fuel Gas Codes for HVAC.

 3. Week 3 — Business & Law.
-TDLR exams include business/law portions that cover licensing statutes, lien law, payroll, and safety, while plumbers follow TSBPE's law and rules exam.
+TDLR electrical and HVAC paths include business/law coverage of licensing statutes, penalties, lien basics, payroll, and safety.
+Plumbers follow TSBPE's law and rules exam.
+Treat Texas lien notices (Property Code Chapter 53) as high-yield study—not optional reading.
 Layer in scenario-based questions on contracts, lien notice, payroll, and insurance.

 4. Week 4 — Full simulations.
 PSI delivers TDLR electrical and HVAC exams statewide; TSBPE provides in-person and computer exams for plumbers.
 Run two full-length timed simulations.
 Review every miss with a one-sentence rule statement.